haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_docker.md

 4. Modify the [variables](../config/env.md) in `.env` (especially the terms like `<...>`).

     !!! tip
-        If you have already deployed AWS S3 storage backend and plan to apply it to Seafile cluster, you can modify the variables in `.env` to [set them synchronously during initialization](../config/env.md#s3-storage-backend-configurations-only-valid-in-pro-edition-at-deploying-first-time).
+        If you have already deployed S3 storage backend and plan to apply it to Seafile cluster, you can modify the variables in `.env` to [set them synchronously during initialization](../config/env.md#s3-storage-backend-configurations-only-valid-in-pro-edition-at-deploying-first-time).

 5. Start the Seafile docker